Managing your schema

 - The Apollo VS Code extension provides built-in linting on queries by validating against your registered schema.
 It also annotates fields with their descriptions and with performance indicators collected in Apollo's trace warehouse.

-- The schema validation workflow protects your team from accidentally making breaking schema changes.
+- The schema checks workflow protects your team from accidentally making breaking schema changes.
 It creates a diff between your local schema and the last schema pushed to the registry, and validates this diff against live traffic seen on your endpoint to warn you about problematic changes.